stackinspector/http-redirector/README.md

 The request method must be GET or HEAD, otherwise returns 400.
 If the key in the table is matched, returns 307 with the corresponding link, otherwise returns 404.

-Access to the matched key will be recorded in the specified folder as a [sled](https://github.com/spacejam/sled) database.
+Access to the matched key will be logged in the specified file as JSON.